People Before Highways: How American Roads Tore Apart Neighbourhoods

 Discover the truth about America's highways...

 American suburbia is a defining feature of the American dream.
 One where a suburban wasteland marked by a white picket fence, a freshly mowed lawn, and two family cars parked in the driveway is the hallmark of individualistic success.
-The rise of this cinematic reality came true in the 1950s, a postwar world which found American idealism and nationalism on top.
+The rise of this cinematic reality came true in the 1950s, a postwar world which found American nationalism on top.
 It was good to be an American.
 Greater urban areas grew into what would become American suburbia, popularized by William Levitt, the father of modern suburbia.
 Those who traveled into cities for work became known as commuters, however, the existing infrastructure to support their daily journey was largely inadequate.
 What was the answer to this problem?
 Automobiles.
 Previously exclusive to the wealthy, automobile ownership grew substantially as the dominance of General Motors and Ford took hold in the American economy.
 An infrastructure was needed to support this postwar boom, prompting the biggest infrastructure project in American history: the Interstate Highway System (IHS).
 Highways were then put in place throughout America, allowing commuters a direct aortic vein into urban areas where business and commerce could take hold.

 When analyzing the Interstate Highway System’s effects on America’s economy and society, it is important to understand the mass migration of predominantly white citizens into American suburbia.
 This mass migration, often termed the “white flight,” took place in the second half of the 20th century.
 According to the U.S. Census Bureau, the suburban population grew from about 40 million in 1970 to over 100 million by 2000.
 Research from sociologist Richard Florida highlights that during this period, many white Americans were driven to leave cities in pursuit of better schools, lower crime rates, and more spacious living conditions.
 The effects of this white flight were as direct as they were large, including expedited urban decay from lack of adequate tax revenue, increased racial segregation, and mounting economic disparities for people of color.
 However, economic disparities for minority groups were felt most acutely in American cities, primarily because of urban disinvestment and the niche reality of highway development dissecting and eliminating vibrant neighbourhoods.
 For many predominantly black and brown urban communities, the interstate highway building project was a death sentence to their future, one that continues to affect them to this day.